Elizabeth Lake Kayak, Canoe, SUP & Kayak Fishing Information

 Kayak Fishing: The lake is stocked with rainbow trout during the fall and spring months by the Department of Fish and Game.
 There are also bass, crappie, catfish and bluegill in here.
 There’s usually a few fishermen in float tubes and along the shore.
 Most bait fishing is done with rainbow colored power bait, the glitter ones work the best.
 Usually scud imitations and wooly buggers work, but anglers have had good luck with streamers and leech patterns, which on occasion hooks the smaller bass.
 Holder-over trout from the previous season’s plantings do grow quite well with the scud and insect population and the very cold water temps during the winter months.

 Wind & Weather Conditions: The summers are in the high 80s and 90s and winters are cold and windy, in the 30s and 40s.
 West winds at 20 to 30 m.p.h with gusts to 45 m.p.h in the evening are a common occurrence.
 The gusty winds blow dust in the afternoon at times.
-This area is prone to forest fires.
-Call before departing to check for forest fires.
+The drought in California has effected Elizabeth Lake's water level which is extremely low.
+Call before departing for current water level conditions.
+As of July 2015 the lake is dried up.

 Terrain: Elizabeth Lake is in the Antelope Valley, surrounded by rolling golden hills.
 Public access is only on the north side of the lake where the parking lot is located.